-The past is alive in Mountainlands and fiercely attracts debate and beckons one to ask questions and demands answers truthfully.
-Some of the questions, which are debatable, are whom the ancient ones were referred to as “tindzala” in Swazi – the ones that came before us?
+The past is alive in Mountainlands and attracts fierce debate, beckoning questions and demanding answers.
+Some of the questions, which are debatable, are who the ancient ones were referred to as “tindzala” in Swazi – the ones that came before us?
 Who created all the rock packed routes, left evidence of ancient gold mining activities and built solar stone calendars?
 Some of the questions and proposed answers elicit different responses – from down right outrage, ignorance, curiosity to an internal knowingness.

 Scattered throughout the strata and rocks of Mountainlands are deposits of reef and alluvial gold, and also iron, talc, asbestos and nickel.
 Not only did the gold attract attention in the 1880’s, but the early evidence of historic civilizations mining for minerals was described in writings by the early Europeans.
 Firstly, the prospectors found that others before them exploited gold by primitive methods.
 As D. Wilson (1901) Mining Commissioner and Landdrost of Kaapsche Hoop (then called Duiwels Kantoor), reported: